sjtusr/starter-academic1/content/publication/2021-PCI-syngas/index.md

 ---
-title: "Homogeneous ignition of H2/CO/O2/N2 mixtures over palladium at pressures up to 8 bar (Proceedings of the Combustion Institute vol. 38)"
+title: "Homogeneous ignition of H2/CO/O2/N2 mixtures over palladium at pressures up to 8 bar"

 # Authors
 # If you created a profile for a user (e.g. the default `admin` user), write the username (folder name) here